 - salt and pepper

 Heat half the olive oil in a heavy-based frying pan.
 Use one that is fairly deep and not too large, or you’ll end with a flat pancake affair, rather than a dense deep eggy cake.
 SautÃ© the onion and potatoes on medium heat for 10 to 15 minutes until they soften.
 You will need to stir them fairly often to make sure that they remain uncoloured.
-Add the garlic, chorizo, olives and parsley and mix everything together.
-Cook for a few more minutes over a medium heat, then transfer to a bowl.
+Add the garlic, chorizo, olives and parsley, and mix everything together.
+Cook for a few more minutes over medium heat, then transfer to a bowl.

 Lightly whisk the eggs with the saffron and season with salt and pepper.
 Wipe out the pan, then pour in the remaining olive oil and heat.
 Pour the eggs over the potato mixture, then tip everything into the pan.
-Cook on a high heat for a couple of minutes, until it starts to set on the underside, and bubble and puff up around the edges.
+Cook on high heat for a couple of minutes, until it starts to set on the underside, and bubble and puff up around the edges.
 Lower the heat, cover the pan and cook for about six minutes or so, or until the eggs set.

 Take the pan to the table, cut the omelette into wedges and serve with a green leaf salad.